 It is another part of the Industrial HVAC system.
 It works to deliver the warm air to your entire house by powering a fan that does the delivery.
 Once the air in the heat exchanger reaches a specific temperature, the blower motor is enabled.
 The warm air passes through air ducts to your rooms.
 The motor cannot shut down before the air is heated.
 The blower motor is useful during the summer because it lowers the humidity level and is not noisy.

 A heat exchanger has stainless steel and alloys that are resistant to temperature changes.
-These two materials prevent the heat exchanger from damages like cracks.
-After the thermostat activates the furnace, the heat from combustion increases, the heat exchanger works to absorb that heat and warm air.
+These two materials prevent the heat exchanger from being damaged like cracks.
+After the thermostat activates the furnace, the heat from combustion increases and the heat exchanger works to absorb that heat and warm air.
 There are various models of heat exchangers designed for your comfort.
-This is a delicate part of the HVAC system because any slight malfunction may lead to an issue with carbon monoxide, a dangerous gas that may lead to death in worst-case scenarios.
+This is a delicate part of the Industrial HVAC system because any slight malfunction may lead to an issue with carbon monoxide, a dangerous gas that may lead to death in worst-case scenarios.
 That is why installing detectors around the house is vital, especially when using gas or wood furnaces.

 It is expensive and is installed outside.
 It releases heat outside, making your house cool.
 The refrigerant undergoes compression and condensation.
 It is cooled, and the heat is dispersed and removed from your home through an evaporator coil.